Archives: Service

 Adult Day Services

-Adult Day Services are a variety of programs that work to improve the quality of life of people living with disabilities and/or mental health issues.
+Adult Day Services (ADS) are a variety of programs that work to improve the quality of life of people living with disabilities and/or mental health issues.

 All locations offer up-to-date amenities; gym/exercise rooms, large classrooms featuring Smartboards and iPads, lounge areas with comfortable seating, multi-sensory rooms (small spaces with minimal lighting), and large kitchen spaces for cooking classes and meal prepping.
 All locations have wide open spaces and are completely accessible.